Harvoni Side Effects

 Applies to ledipasvir / sofosbuvir: oral tablet

-You should check with your doctor immediately if any of these side effects occur when taking ledipasvir / sofosbuvir:Incidence not known:
+Check with your doctor immediately if any of the following side effects occur while taking ledipasvir / sofosbuvir:Incidence not known

 - Chest pain or discomfort